Please note the Abbeycare Home Detox service is subject to availability. Please contact us for current options personalised to your needs.

 We can arrange a home detox for you when you ring us direct on 01603 513 091.

 Alcohol home detoxing is our entry level treatment and offers a budget friendly option for most.

 Please see our pricing page for more information for current pricing and availability, specific to your needs, timescales, and location.

 Payment is accepted by most debit and credit cards, or BACS or direct transfer via internet banking.
 Payment for home detox is required in full prior to treatment commencing.

 Do you offer payment plans for home detox?

-Abbeycare offer finance via a third party, and we may be able to help arrange finance through them, for home detox.
+Abbeycare do not currently offer finance arrangements, although this is subject to change.
 Please ring direct on 01603 513 091 for more information.

 Our nurse specialist will ring you direct to complete an initial assessment and eligibility check.